PrestaShop/TopContributors/README.md

-# top-contributors
+# TopContributors

-> A website to thank every PrestaShop contributor
+A website to thank every PrestaShop contributor

 ## Build Setup